dilipvamsi/microshard-uuid/db-extensions/duckdb/README.md

 A portable SQL implementation of MicroShard UUIDv8 for DuckDB.
 Works in **DuckDB CLI**, **Python**, **Node.js**, **WASM**, and **MotherDuck**.

 DuckDB is an in-process OLAP database (like SQLite but columnar).
-It has native support for `HUGEINT` (128-bit integers) and `UUID` types.
+It has native support for `UINT128` (128-bit integers) and `UUID` types.

 Because DuckDB is often used with **MotherDuck** (Managed Service) or in-browser via WASM, you should **not** build a C++ extension.
 Instead, use **SQL Macros**.
 They are portable, zero-dependency, and execute at native C++ speed due to DuckDB's vectorized engine.